CodeYourFuture/curriculum/content/fundamentals/sprints/1/prep/index.md

 > GBencci@gmail.com

 This is your public professional email address.
-Use it to sign up for all your professional accounts unless you can use your Github.
+Use it to sign up for all your professional accounts unless you can use your GitHub.

 - [ ] I have made a professional Google account and Gmail address.